7bitcoder/7bitConf/README.md

 #### Example Command Line Arguments

+- MySetting - will override or create a MySetting setting with the default "" string value.
 - MySetting="hello" - will override or create a MySetting setting with the "hello" string value.
 - Switch!bool=true - will override or create a Switch setting with a true bool value.
 - --MySetting hello - will override or create a MySetting setting with the "hello" string value.